Steven Reed (mayor): Mayor of Montgomery

 Reed ran for mayor of Montgomery in the 2019 election, and defeated his opponent David Woods in a runoff.
 He was officially sworn in as mayor on November 12, 2019.
 Prior to being sworn in, Reed took part in a prayer service at the historic Dexter Avenue Baptist Church, which gained notoriety at the start of the Civil rights movement for leading the Montgomery bus boycott.

-Reed was intrumental in pushing for a property tax for the city's schools in 2020, which historically had been underfunded.
+Reed ran for re-election in 2023, and defeated three opponents with 57% of the vote.